sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/paris-day1/index.md

 My first destination was the Place de la Concorde.
 I got my first daytime glimpse of the Eiffel Tower!

-{{< figure
-      src="./images/concorde.jpg"
-      link="./images/concorde.jpg"
-      target="_blank"
+{{<figure
+  src="images/concorde.jpg"
   title="My first glimpse of the Eiffel Tower" caption="Everything that I saw was so historic and beautiful."
 >}}

 I decided to walk around one of the fountains in the Jardin des Tuileries.
 It's